fuanxiyin/fuanxiyin.github.io/_news/horizontalProjBJTU.md

 inline: true
 ---

-Project "Performance Analysis and Evaluation of Distributed Computing Integration Technology for Edge Intelligence" received funding from Horizontal Collaboration (Rate:1/4).
+Project "Performance Analysis and Evaluation of Distributed Transmission and Computing Integration Technology for Edge Intelligence" received funding from Horizontal Collaboration (Rate:1/4).